ahmedaljawahiry/django-admin-site-search/README.md

 ```

 Note that this isn't done by default for performance reasons: `__icontains` on a
-large number of text entries is inefficient.
+large number of text entries is suboptimal.

 ## Screenshots